Luzifer/tex-api/README.md

                             TAR archive or just the raw PDF.)
 ```

+Supported query parameters:

+- `format` overrides the `Accept` header detection and choses the output format (`pdf`, `tar`, `zip`) and is accepted on all endpoints
-All routes accept the `log-on-error` parameter: If set a PDF download (`Accept` header set to `application/pdf`) will return the log instead of the PDF if no PDF is found.
+- `log-on-error` - If set a PDF download (`Accept` header set to `application/pdf` or `format` is chosen) will return the log instead of the PDF if no PDF is found.

-Providing `report-urls` parameter to the `POST /jobs` endpoint will not redirect to the wait endpoint but report a JSON object containing the URL paths:
+- `report-urls` on the `POST /jobs` endpoint will not redirect to the wait endpoint but report a JSON object containing the URL paths:
 ```json
 {
   "download": "/job/fb5ee7b8-679a-4bf2-951b-acabaf43b43e/download",